FarsanaPH/Job-Tracker-frontend/README.md

 ---

-> “Organized tracking leads to better opportunities — this tracker helps you find the right one.”  — *Thanks for visiting the project!* 😊
+> “This tracker helps you find your right oppurtunity with the right tracking.”  — *Thanks for visiting the project!* 😊